Baozupopo/researching-HTML-elements/README.md

 by adding new elements or deprecating legacy elements.
 Researching and referencing documentation or other coding resources can be intimidating at first, but it's a common practice for developers, and another skill set that you'll become comfortable with over time.
 Don't be afraid to implement these searches--open source and free resources on the web get better every day.
-It is s normal to not know or fully understand them all!
+It is normal to not know or fully understand them all!